 Building something people actually want isn’t easy.
 It requires focus, a willingness to learn, and the strength to shift courses when you don’t get the feedback you were expecting.
 One way to facilitate this process is to build a value and benefit-based feature prioritization canvas.

-Feature prioritization will do three things for you.
+A prioritization canvas – and feature prioritization as a whole – will do three things for you.
 First, it’ll make sure you have a good reason to start your business.
 Second, it’ll help confirm there’s actual demand for the solution you’re providing.
 Third, it’ll give your team a purpose, which will drive their performance and attract new talent as you grow.

 Not only will this approach ensure your idea makes sense, it’ll also give you a roadmap for turning your idea into a successful, long-lasting product.
-Let’s have a look at how you can apply this approach to your business, then go over a canvas for building your very own feature-benefit-value map.
+Let’s have a look at how you can apply this approach and make best use of prioritization canvasses to help your business, then go over a canvas for building your very own feature-benefit-value map.

 Why are you doing what you’re doing?

-It’s no secret that product development is stressful and time-consuming.
+It’s no secret that product development is stressful and time-consuming even when you have a prioritization canvas to help guide you.
 On a personal level, you need to have a meaningful reason to keep you motivated when the going gets tough.
 If your only aim is making money, you probably won’t last very long.

 Having a powerful goal will help you attract funding, press coverage, and clients, too.
-One of the most common questions I see investors ask startups looking to raise money is: why are you doing this?
-They understand that a product can’t generate value if the team building it doesn’t care about what they’re doing.
+One of the most common questions I see investors ask startups looking to raise money is ‘why are you doing this?’ – and that’s one question that a prioritization canvas can help you answer.
+You see, investors understand that a product can’t generate value if the team building it doesn’t care about what they’re doing.
 Plus, people like a good story, and they’re happier to support companies with strong visions (think Curve or Starship Technologies) than those only looking to turn a profit.

-From a business perspective, understanding your “why” also helps structure and improve your feature-building process.
+From a business perspective, understanding your “why” also helps structure and improve your feature-building process – so a prioritization canvas is about more than listing what’s next, it helps shape the app as a whole too, as well as your approach to development.
 I used to work for eAgronom, a startup that builds accounting software for farmers.
 The product’s aim is to help farmers focus on their work in the fields and spend more time with their families, rather than hours in the office worrying about their finances.

 Why does your customer want to buy your product?